European Federation for Welding, Joining and Cutting: History

-EWF system

-Developing a mutually accepted International System for Training Qualification and Certification of both welding personnel and companies using welding, has made EWF a pioneer organization responding to one of the most demanding markets needs, the need for qualified personnel.
-The EWF system was the first system embracing all the European countries for the qualification of personnel for a wide range of levels in welding, related technologies and inspection.

-Beyond the most obvious benefits of the system's harmonised approach to training, qualification and certification, its adoption is also due to a result of its robust and transparent quality system, one that is widely accepted by the individuals and organisations involved, from training institutions to national certification bodies, companies, trainers and trainees, and which is the backbone for assuring the same skills for any person holding an EWF diploma, awarded throughout the world.

-The EWF training, qualification and certification system serves the worldwide welding industry.
-On the European level, it can be used by the EWF members, while at the international level it can be used by the IIW-IAB members.

 EWF/IIW network

-The federation licensed its qualification system to IIW (International Institute of Welding) in 2000, and since then a combined EWF/IIW System has been offered in 46 countries worldwide, totalling 44 ANBs (Authorized National Bodies) and 683 ATBs (Authorised Training Bodies).
+The federation licensed its qualification system to IIW (International Institute of Welding) in 2000, and since then, a combined EWF/IIW System has been offered in 46 countries worldwide, totaling 44 ANBs (Authorized National Bodies) and 683 ATBs (Authorized Training Bodies).

 The network also includes 55,000 companies worldwide.

 A certification system has been developed to guarantee manufacturer compliance with EN ISO 3834 and environmental and health safety schemes and its implementation is harmonized within EWF members.

 Organization

 The EWF has a General Assembly, a Board of Directors, a Secretariat and a Technical Committee with five working groups.

 The EWF is governed by the General Assembly, which is representative of the member organizations.
-The General Assembly, composed of the members of the association, has full powers for accomplishing the objectives of the association.
+The General Assembly, composed of the members of the association, has full powers to accomplish the objectives of the association.

 The General Assembly is responsible for electing its president and a Board of Directors.